-The requirement to submit an annual Incurred Cost Proposal applies to cost-reimbursement type contracts.
+The requirement to submit an annual Incurred Cost Proposal is driven by FAR Clause 52.216-7.
+This applies to cost-reimbursement type contracts.
 Some prime contractors may require an Incurred Cost Proposal from their subcontractors when there is a flow down clause.

 Incurred Cost Submissions are due six months after the contractor's fiscal year end.
 For many contractors that deadline is June 30th.

 When it comes time to prepare your report, use DCAA's Incurred Cost Proposal Adequacy Checklist to ensure your Incurred Cost Submission is complete and accurate, to satisfy the requirements of the FAR.